filipnet/maildir-insights/README.md

 ```
 ## LICENSE

 maildir-stats and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
-Please refer to the LICENSE
+Please refer to the LICENSE.